Cost-Aware Model Orchestration for LLM-based Systems

-Removing the popularity data from the model metadata did not solve these issues—the LLM still made suboptimal choices.
+\textbf{Opaque model selection in the absence of popularity metrics.} Removing the popularity data from the model metadata did not solve these issues—the LLM still made suboptimal choices.
 Without the popularity data, the LLM exhibited a strong preference for certain models, driven by its internal knowledge, which can be too general to reflect models' actual performance.

 To investigate this further, we conducted an additional set of experiments using the same setup, but excluded the number of likes and downloads from the model descriptions.
-Without these metrics, the LLM was provided only with the model IDs and short textual descriptions (up to 100 characters) extracted from HuggingFace model cards.
-In most cases, these model descriptions only included the model's full name.
 For clarity, from this point onward, we call the default LLM-based model selection “JARVIS”, and the variant without popularity information as “Name-Only”.
-The results of Name-Only experiments are presented in Table \ref{table:model-selection-no-likes}.
+Full results of Name-Only experiments are presented in Appendix \ref{app:model-selection}.

-On the OD task, Name-Only showed a strong preference for \textit{DETR-R-101}, selecting it in 99.82\% of cases, stating in the reasoning that this model has higher performance capabilities than \textit{DETR-R-50}.
+On the OD task, Name-Only showed a strong preference towards \textit{DETR-R-101}, selecting it in 99.82\% of cases during the OD experiment, and in 95.37\% of cases during the VQA experiment (Figure \ref{fig:name-only-selections}), stating in the reasoning that this model has higher performance capabilities than \textit{DETR-R-50} (Appendix \ref{appendix:appendix-OD}).
 However, this information was not included in the provided model description; therefore, this leads us to the assumption that the LLM relies mostly on LLM's prior internal knowledge about the performance of these models.
-Indeed, \textit{DETR-R-101} has shown improved performance over \textit{DETR-R-50} (+1.6 AP on COCO), with some increase in computational cost (GFLOPs 187 $\rightarrow$ 253, +35\%), as reported by \cite{OD_comparison}.
-Another good model choice would have been \textit{YOLOv8-S}.
-This lightweight object detection model achieves an AP of 44.9 with only 11.2M parameters and 28.6 GFLOPs (approximately 89\% fewer GFLOPs than \textit{DETR-R-101}), enabling faster, more efficient computation.
-Despite this, \textit{YOLOv8-S} is not picked by LLM-based methods.
 Hence, relying on LLMs' judgment calls is highly unreliable, as they do not reflect the model's true capabilities and can exhibit biases due to the data they were trained on.